Wattmeter Calibrator System

 Calibration and Repair Support Services

-The Department of Defense, specifically the Naval Surface Warfare Center, Dahlgren Division (NSWCDD), is seeking qualified contractors to provide calibration and repair support services for various Department of Defense locations, including the Naval Surface Warfare Center, Indian Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD).
-This procurement is part of a Seaport-NXG requirement, and only contractors with a Seaport-NXG multiple award contract are eligible to bid.
-The services are critical for ensuring the operational readiness and reliability of defense systems through precise calibration and maintenance.
-Interested contractors should contact Daniel Belcher at daniel.c.belcher3.civ@us.navy.mil or Alana Garrett at alana.n.garrett2.civ@us.navy.mil for further details.
+The Department of Defense, through the Naval Surface Warfare Center Dahlgren Division (NSWCDD), is seeking qualified contractors to provide calibration and repair support services for various Department of Defense locations, including the Naval Surface Warfare Center, Indian Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD).
+This procurement is specifically aimed at contractors who hold a Seaport-NXG Multiple Award Contract, emphasizing the importance of specialized engineering services in supporting the Navy's Research, Development, Test and Evaluation (RDTE) components.
+Interested parties can reach out to primary contact Daniel Belcher at daniel.c.belcher3.civ@us.navy.mil or by phone at 540-487-5799, or secondary contact Alana Clifford at alana.n.clifford.civ@us.navy.mil or 540-706-9653 for further details regarding the solicitation process.

 Magnification Check Kits